camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 In the case when your **Region 0** was lost, please instead go to the folder [aws/dual-region/kubernetes/region1](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/kubernetes/region1/) for the `camunda-values-failover.yml` file.

-Later in the guide, we will refrain from always mentioning both possible scenarios (losing either Region 0 or Region 1), but as you can see, the commands for when losing **Region 1** are the other way around compared to the loss of the **Region 0**.

 The chosen `camunda-values-failover.yml` requires adjustments before installing the Helm chart and the same has to be done for the base `camunda-values.yml` in `aws/dual-region/kubernetes`.

 - `ZEEBE_BROKER_CLUSTER_INITIALCONTACTPOINTS`